ValDelch/PM_tSNE/README.md

 ### Description

-This code implement a Particle-Mesh inspired t-SNE code.
+This code implements a Particle-Mesh inspired t-SNE.

 The Particle-Mesh algorithm (PM) is well used in physics to solve the N-body problem.
 It is based on the ability of FFTs to transform